Nursing Home Abuse in Mississippi

 For her part in the crimes, Palmer was given five years probation and a substantial amount of fines.

 Keep in mind that if you or a loved one has been victim to nursing home abuse, an experienced nursing home abuse attorney can help you fight for the justice you deserve.
-Our leading nursing home abuse lawyers at McIver Brown law firm will be happy to assist you.
-Contact us today for a free, no-obligation consultation.
+Nursing home abuse lawyers will be happy to assist you.
+Call today for a free, no-obligation consultation.